 Blue Hills & The Arbors

-The Arbors is located across the road from Market Hill, and is lined with white tent after tent of curated vendors.
+The Arbors is located across the road from Market Hill, and is lined with tent after tent of curated vendors.
 This venue happens to have a lot of new product (less vintage), some with fashion attire, many with art (including our personal favorite, Paul Meyer), but you’ll also stumble across some great vintage rug & pillow vendors.
 If you’re looking for more of the antiquing experience, this isn’t necessarily your spot; but if you need a break and want to wander, pop by here!

 The Fields of Warrenton